 How an artist sees the world can open our eyes to different viewpoints of ocean science: from exploring our perspective of and relationship with the ocean to igniting new research questions and experimental approaches.
 Ocean Networks Canada (ONC) and the University of Victoria (UVic) Faculty of Fine Arts launched the Artist-in-Residence Ocean Program in 2019 to bridge this cross-disciplinary exchange.

 Proposals for the 2024 Artist-in-Residence are now being accepted, and Fine Arts graduate students currently enrolled at UVic are invited to apply by 22 December 2023.

 The Artist-in-Residence will work with Fine Arts faculty members and ONC staff and scientists who use world-leading ocean technologies to learn from and engage with current research, connecting it to their own practice and to wider societal and cultural aspects.
 The artist may also be invited to contribute as a lead or co-author in scientific conference proceedings and journal articles.

-The residency period can start anytime between 1 Feb 2023 and 31 May 2023, and last for up to four months.
-During that time, a cost-of-living stipend of CAD $2000/month will be paid to the artist with limited additional funds to support production or materials.
+The residency period can start anytime between 1 Feb 2024 and 31 August 2024, and last for up to four months.
+During that time, a cost-of-living stipend of CAD $2000/month will be paid to the selected Artist, with limited additional funds to support production or materials.
 The residency will conclude with a public exhibit or event within a specified budget agreed to during the residency.